Adults Living with SMA, Transport, Leisure & Holidays

 A national bus concession scheme for disabled people is run by local councils and operates differently in different parts of the UK.

-Read Ross’ Community Voice about travelling by bus in Cornwall >
+Read Ross’ account of travelling by bus in Cornwall >

 Coaches

-There is no national concessions scheme for coach travel but ask if a coach operator offers any discounts.
-Accessible coaches are operated by
+There is no national concessions scheme for coach travel, but worth asking any coach operator if they offer any discounts.
+Accessible coaches are provided by:

 Community Transport

-This local door-to-door transport service is often called ‘Dial a Ride’ or ‘Ring and Ride’ and is usually run by local councils or transport authorities.
+This local door-to-door transport service is often called ‘Dial a Ride’ or ‘Ring and Ride’.
+It is usually run by local councils or transport authorities.
 They can be booked in advance and are cheaper than taxis.
-It generally can’t be used for everyday trips when there’s alternative transport available.
+It generally cannot be used for everyday trips when alternative transport is available.

 MotorBikes